allinbits/atomone-testnet-faucet/.github/ISSUE_TEMPLATE/request-tokens.md

 ---
 name: Request Tokens
 title: Tokens Plz
-description: Paste your ATONE address in the body to request tokens
+about: Paste your ATONE address in the body to request tokens
 body: []
 ---